 We’ve created our own little phone tree to check in on each other.
 We want to make sure we’re staying in touch, encouraging, and praying for each other well.
 You certainly don’t have to be a part of Lighthouse, but if you’d like to be involved or know someone for whom it would refresh their lives, or would simply like to be on our mailing list for each week’s worship guide, please let us know!

 The Lord is our light and our salvation –

 The Lord is the stronghold of our lives –

 Our stand on justice and equality

 The Lighthouse Covenant Church Board of Overseers would like to share some sentiments related to the death of George Floyd along with countless others.

 To start, we recognize that our God created and loves equally people of every nation, tribe, people and language.
 About this the scriptures are clear, as you can reference in John Chapter 3 and Revelation Chapter 7.
 We Christians have not always lived out these scriptures in the way we relate to others, but we repent of our sins and ask God for forgiveness.

-We recognize that for too long, and in too many places, black people have suffered systemic discrimination and racism.
+We recognize that for too long, and in too many places, black people have suffered systemic racism.
 We stand against this.
 All people should be treated with the dignity due them as God’s image-bearers.
 We want all black Americans to know that we are with you, including our brothers and sisters in Christ.
 As 1 Corinthians 12 says, when one member of the body suffers, we all suffer.